jakeYeager/public-quakeworks-flux/project/setup/the-marker.md

 ---

 # The Marker
-“The Marker” method employs a sixteen year division which, not only give a more consistent day segmentation of the year, but also provide a more flexible framework for internal comparison.
+“The Marker” method employs a sixteen year division which not only give a more consistent day segmentation of the year, but also provide a more flexible framework for internal comparison.

 ## Day Segmentation
-If one year was broken into 16 segments of 23-day created a 368 day-entity framework.
-To correct the 3 day overage, one segment period was allotted 22 days and another one 21 days.
+If one year was broken into 16 segments of 23-day increments, this would create a 368 day-entity framework.
+To correct the 3 day overage, one segment period was reduced to an allotted 22 days and another one 21 days.
 The 21-day block was designated to contain "Leap Day", extending that block to 22 days once every four years.
-Having only two segment periods having odd day counts improves upon the need for equal opportunity as desired for this investigation.
+Having only two segment periods having odd day-counts improves upon the need for equal opportunity as desired for this investigation.

 ## Internal Comparative Framework
-The 12 year-sections of months in the Gregorian calendar cannot provide a readily available internal comparison past quarters or (three-month sections).
+The 12 year-sections of months in the Gregorian calendar cannot provide internal comparison past quarters (three-month sections).
 By employing 16 divisions, full internal comparison is available  from the whole to the individual parts: whole, halves, quarters, eighths and sixteenths.

-Also by keying the scheduling of the periods to aligned with the approximate start and/or to contain the occurrences of annual astronomical geometries (solstice & equinox as well as aphelion & perihelion), the calendar could embed another layer of informative time markers.
+By keying the schedule of marker periods to align with the approximate start of, or to contain the occurrences of annual astronomical geometries (solstice/equinox and aphelion/perihelion), the calendar could also embed another layer of timing information.

 ## Date Schedule
 | ID  |            Date |    Period   |                         Comment                         |